mehulagg/gitlab_test/doc/test/terminology_tooltips.md

 _Link-styled question mark, click on the page to dismiss:_

 - To start working locally on an existing remote repository <a tabindex="0" type="button" data-container="body" data-toggle="popover" data-placement="top" data-trigger="focus" data-html="true" data-content="Your files in GitLab.
 In your computer, they're called <em>local repository</em>."><i class="fa fa-question-circle" aria-hidden="true"></i></a>, clone it with the command `git clone <repository path>`.

+_Link-styled text without the question mark, click on the page to dismiss:_

+- To start working locally on an existing <a style="color: gray;" tabindex="0" type="button" data-container="body" data-toggle="popover" data-placement="top" data-trigger="focus" data-html="true" data-content="Your files in GitLab.
+In your computer, they're called <em>local repository</em>.">remote repository</a>, clone it with the command `git clone <repository path>`.